McEwen Copper: Los Azules – Initial Exploration and Solid Delineation Results

 "Strong team performance is accelerating our Los Azules program in 2023," commented Michael Meding, Vice President and General Manager of McEwen Copper.
 "Exciting results in hole AZ22174 highlight the potential of exploration to create additional value for McEwen Copper, and continuity of mineralization in the infill program is de-risking our mineral resource."

-TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- McEwen Copper Inc., 52%-owned by McEwen Mining Inc. (NYSE: MUX) (TSX: MUX), today reports new copper values over extensive widths resulting from infill and step-out exploration drilling at its Los Azules Project.
+TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- McEwen Copper Inc., 52%-owned by McEwen Mining Inc. MUX MUX, today reports new copper values over extensive widths resulting from infill and step-out exploration drilling at its Los Azules Project.
 Los Azules is a large porphyry copper-gold-silver deposit with considerable growth potential, where its ultimate depth and lateral extent remain to be determined.

 The Los Azules project, located in the San Juan province, Argentina, has many attributes comparable to world-class copper-gold deposits in South America.
 Table 1 provides a summary of the assay results for the two drill holes for copper (Cu), gold (Au) and silver (Ag).